Guild "Frontiers of Science" awarded the finalists of the technology competition for the exploration of the Moon's South Pole

-The competition was held with the support of the Ministry of Digital Development and the Ministry of Education and Science of Russia, together with the ANO "IT-Planet" within the framework of the International Olympiad "IT-Planet 2025".
+The competition was held with the support of the Ministry of Digital Development and the Ministry of Education and Science of Russia in conjunction with ANO "IT-Planet" as part of the International Olympiad "IT-Planet 2025".
 Participants had to develop web applications for planning infrastructure, distributing resources, and managing the life support of the future lunar station.

 · 482 applications were received from students and young professionals from different regions of Russia.